 CocoRoam does not provide Africa eSIM plans that include a phone number or SMS capability; only data‑only eSIMs are offered for Africa.
 Travelers can still use data‑based messaging and calling apps such as WhatsApp, Telegram, and iMessage over the data connection.

-CocoRoam offers eSIM plans that cover the following African countries: Burkina Faso, Benin, Botswana, Democratic Republic of the Congo, Central African Republic, Republic of the Congo, Ivory Coast, Cameroon, Algeria, Egypt, Gabon, Ghana, Guinea, Guinea‑Bissau, Kenya, Comoros, Liberia, Morocco, Madagascar, Mali, Malawi, Mozambique, Niger, Nigeria, Réunion, Rwanda, Seychelles, Senegal, Chad, Tunisia, Tanzania, Uganda, Mayotte, South Africa, and Zambia.
-The Africa 3d and Global 3d plans cover this full set of countries, while the Global 31d plan covers a subset, namely Burkina Faso, Benin, Botswana, Central African Republic, Cameroon, Algeria, Gabon, Guinea, Guinea‑Bissau, Morocco, Madagascar, Mali, Senegal, Tunisia and South Africa.
+The Global 3d and Africa 3d plans each provide coverage in Burkina Faso, Benin, Botswana, the Democratic Republic of the Congo, the Central African Republic, the Republic of the Congo, Ivory Coast, Cameroon, Algeria, Egypt, Gabon, Ghana, Guinea, Guinea‑Bissau, Kenya, Comoros, Liberia, Morocco, Madagascar, Mali, Malawi, Mozambique, Niger, Nigeria, Réunion, Rwanda, Seychelles, Senegal, Chad, Tunisia, Tanzania, Uganda, Mayotte, South Africa and Zambia.
+The Global 31d plan covers a smaller subset of those countries: Burkina Faso, Benin, Botswana, the Central African Republic, Cameroon, Algeria, Gabon, Guinea, Guinea‑Bissau, Morocco, Madagascar, Mali, Senegal, Tunisia and South Africa.

 Summarized by AI, Last updated: